auto-pi-lot/autopilot/docs/_sources/guide.installation.rst.txt

 --------------

 Note:
-    These files are encapsulated in a :any:`rpilot.setup.preinstall_pilot.sh` bash script.
+    These files are encapsulated in a :any:`rpilot.setup.preinstall_pilot.sh` bash script that should let you skip this whole section.

 Rasbian Installation
 ~~~~~~~~~~~~~~~~~~~~

-1. Download `Raspbian Lite<https://www.raspberrypi.org/downloads/raspbian/>`_ and unzip
+1. Download `Raspbian Lite <https://www.raspberrypi.org/downloads/raspbian/>`_ and unzip
     * `As a .torrent (faster, better for the soul of the universe) <https://downloads.raspberrypi.org/raspbian_lite_latest.torrent>`_
     * `Via http (slower) <https://downloads.raspberrypi.org/raspbian_lite_latest>`_
 2. Use ``dd`` to write the Raspbian disk image to a microSD card.
 Note that ``dd`` can and will mess up your entire life if given the opportunity, be very careful that you don't run the command until you're sure your ``if=`` and ``of=`` are correct.